PeterCamilleri/CX16/new/process.md

 ### Parting Thoughts

 On a historical note, one may ask why the original 6502 did not use a CMOS process.
 After all, it is not new and was in use at the time.
-It was then much more expensive.
+However, it was then much more expensive.
 Further, at that time, the CMOS process could only achieve decent performance at much higher voltages, typically 12 volts.
 Five volts had already been established as the de facto standard logic level for most systems.
 These factors were severely at odds with the goal of producing a low cost, high performance microprocessor.

 Finally, one last thought under the category of raw speed.
 WDC has reported that FPGA realizations (most likely based on the Verilog models) of the